 4. We still accept orders for future train journeys.
 Most areas in China will likely be safe for travel in May or June.
 For future bookings, we will also reconfirm with you before purchasing your tickets.
 We will also refund your payment in full (including the service fee) if you would like to cancel before we purchase your tickets.

 Please feel free to contact us (send an e-mail to firstname.lastname@example.org) for further operation or any questions.

 The outbreak of novel coronavirus is inevitably affecting train travels in China.
 The World Health Organization has declared the new coronavirus to be a global health emergency.
 All international trains to/from China, including China-Russia trains, China-Mongolia trains, China-Vietnam trains, China-Kazakhstan trains and China-North Korea trains, have been canceled amid coronavirus outbreak.
-Hong Kong cuts trains to Mainland China in attempt to limit spread of novel coronavirus.
+Hong Kong cuts trains to Chinese mainland in attempt to limit spread of novel coronavirus.
 The reopening time of these trains has not yet been decided.

 With the current situation, it is not recommended to travel to China before the end of February.
 The situation may be under control in March or April.
 The coronavirus outbreak should be winding down if it is controlled.

 Don't Travel to China in February

 We suggest you cancel or delay your train travel plans until after February as the number of cases is rising quickly and the virus is still spreading in more than 30 Chinese provinces and cities, including Beijing, Shanghai, Hong Kong, Guangdong and Zhejiang.